neha-merin/prompt_pal/README.md

 ## 📄 License

-This project is developed for educational purposes as part of a Prompt Engineering course.
+This project is developed for educational purposes as part of a Aritifial Intelligence and Prompt Engineering Internship.